FuelLabs/fuel-specs/src/abi/argument-encoding.md

 ## Version 1

-This version follows three philosophical tenets of
+This version was created to replace the older version 0 described above, and follows three philosophical tenets:

 - being self-sufficient: it must be possible to completely decode what was encoded only using the encoded bytes;
 - no overhead: only the bare minimum bytes are necessary to do the encoding.
 No metadata, headers, etc...;